cckuailong/SuperAdapters/README.md

 | Phi3     | :white_check_mark: | :white_check_mark:   | :white_check_mark:   | :white_check_mark:      | :white_check_mark:      | :white_check_mark:      |
 | Gemma    | :white_check_mark: | :white_check_mark:   | :white_check_mark:   | :white_check_mark:      | :white_check_mark:      | :white_check_mark:      |

-*Attention: If you use Package "transformers 4.40.0", you will get an error(The operator 'aten::isin.Tensor_Tensor_out' is not currently implemented for the MPS device), because newest Pytorch has not supported Mac with it.

-You can choose one method to avoid the error:
-1. You can Inference with Mac CPU.(set env:`export PYTORCH_ENABLE_MPS_FALLBACK=1`)*
-2. Downgrade the transformers version. `pip install trasnformers==4.39.2`
-3. Wait for pytorch to release new version.

 **You can Finetune LLM on**
 - Windows
 - Linux